nim-lang/nimble/readme.markdown

 The ``list`` command will display the known list of packages available for Nimble.
-An optional ``--ver`` parameter can be specified to tell Nimble to query remote git repositories for the list of versions of the packages and to then print the versions.
+An optional ``--ver`` parameter can be specified to tell Nimble to query remote Git repositories for the list of versions of the packages and to then print the versions.
 Please note however that this can be slow as each package must be queried separately.